AsiaPonder001/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this tutorial we will go through the full installation osTicket and the prerequisites required to meet installation.
-I will install osTicket on an Azure Virtual Machine.
+In this tutorial we will go through the full installation for osTicket and the prerequisites required to meet installation.
+I will install osTicket on an Azure VM(Virtual Machine).
 This tutorial will assume you have a VM ready and are logged into it using remote desktop connection.
 If you have not created a VM do that before continuing onto next step.
 To get started click here for <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">INSTALLATION FILES!</a>

 <h2>
 <p>